aspiwack/routes/Slay the spire/any-percent.md

 ### Shops

-The priorities are
+The general priorities (in no particular order, it depends on the deck) are

+- Juzu Bracelet (take over anything else)
+- Buy Chemical X (cost X card act as if you spent 2 extra energy).
+Take over anything else if you have Whirlwind.
-- Buy the cards you need (in particular Whirlwind and Flex)
+- Buy the cards you need (especially Whirlwind and Flex)
 - Remove Defend-s (then Strike-s, then any card that has now become superfluous)
-- Buy strength-upgrading relics and Chemical X (cost X card act as if you spent 2 extra energy) if you have Whirlwind
+- Buy strength-upgrading relics.

 Forgotten Arbiter's guide also lists these important relics (in order of priority)

-1. Juzu Bracelet
-1. Whirlwind
 1. Akabeko
 1. Brimstone
 1. Bottled Flame (Only if targeting Whirlwind)